sudo-catz/create2-vanity-cli/README.md

 - Pass `--checkpoint checkpoint.json` to write the current attempt counter every `--checkpoint-interval` attempts (defaults to 100k).
 The file stores the base seed, config hash, and the next attempt to try.
 - Use `--resume checkpoint.json` (optionally along with `--checkpoint` to keep updating the same file) to continue exactly where you left off.
 The CLI verifies the hash of all search parameters plus the seed to prevent mismatched resumes.
 - Because salts depend only on `(seed, attempt)`, resuming does not re-check previously tested salts—execution jumps straight to the stored attempt ID.

+## Result exports

+- Every successful search appends a JSON object to `salt.json` (newline-agnostic array).
+Use `--output custom.json` to write to a different file/path.
+- Each entry includes the seed, attempts needed, checksum settings, prefix/suffix, artifact path, bytecode source, constructor args, and the computed `salt/address/checksum/initHash`.
+- The JSON array can be scraped by scripts or dashboards so long brute-force jobs don’t require copying from terminal scrollback.

 ## Example: predict a known salt